 The insurance industry is widely divided into various sub-industries like Life, Auto, Property, and Health etc. Each sub-industry has different functional areas and modules to be tested.

-Given below is a sample Insurance framework which includes various modules:
+Given below is a sample Insurance framework that includes various modules:

 Different Modules to Test an Insurance Application